NickMcConnell/FAangband/docs/world.rst

 left of the screen.
 The first number after it is the level feeling and the second one is the object feeling.
-The second one will be ? if you need to explore more before getting a feeling about the value of the treasures present in the dungeon.
+The second one will be ? if you need to explore more before getting a feeling about the value of the treasures present.

 Winning The Game
 ================

-If your character has killed Sauron (a difficult task), who lives on level 99 (4950') in the dungeon, a magical staircase will appear that will allow you to finally reach level 100.
-Morgoth lurks on this level of his dungeon, and you will not be able to go below his level until you have killed him.
+Morgoth lurks on level 100 of the Angband dungeon, and you will not be able to go below his level until you have killed him.
 Try to avoid wandering around on level 100 unless you are ready for him, since he has a habit of coming at you across the dungeon, the Mighty Hammer 'Grond' in hand, to slay you for your impudence.

+The other dungeons also have guardians at their bottom levels.
+Any of these not already dead are available for Morgoth to call on to help him.

 If you should actually survive the attempt of killing Morgoth, you will receive the status of WINNER.
 You may continue to explore, and may even save